evant/ipromise/README.md

 Progress
 --------
 If you have to return multiple results over time, you can use a `Progress` instead of a `Promise`.
-Note that a `Progress` can only have one listener.
+Note that a `Progress` can only have one listener at a time.

 ```java
 Progress<Integer> progress = asyncProgress();